PRP & Exosome Hair Treatment London, UK

 PRP treatment following a FUE Hair Transplant

 Platelet Rich Plasma is increasingly being used by hair transplant surgeons during surgery.
-Most transplant surgeons including our resident surgeon, Dr Waqas Chaudhary, recommends all patients have a course of PRP 3 to 4 months following their hair transplants.
+Most transplant surgeons, recommends all patients have a course of PRP 3 to 4 months following their hair transplants.

 PRP has angiogenic properties.
 This means PRP helps improve the blood supply in areas where it is injected and this is extremely important for newly transplanted grafts.
 Following a FUE Hair Transplant, a course of 3 PRP sessions can help to secure and strengthen transplanted hairs and ensure they thrive.
 PRP treatments on a regular basis can also help to improve hair over the rest of the scalp.
 Many forget that androgenic (‘pattern’) hair loss does not stop and cannot be cured.
 Hence regular maintenance treatments are still needed.
 PRP is also helpful where a transplant has not worked as well as it should and can thicken and strengthen grafts, even years afterwards.